A Basic Guide to Understanding the 401(k)

 Purpose of a 401(k)

 The purpose of a 401(k) plan is to help you save money for your future, especially when you stop working.
 It’s like a treasure chest where you put a part of your paycheck every time you’re paid.
-This money is like a gift to your future self!
-So, when you’re older and want to stop working, you have a ‘nest egg’ saved up to enjoy life.
+Think of this money as a gift to your future self!
+Over time, those contributions grow into a nest egg that can give you greater security and freedom when it’s time to retire.

 Traditional 401(k): Every dollar you put in this account reduces your current taxable income by the same amount.
 This makes it easier to save today because the net cost, for you, is lower than if you put money into a regular savings account.
 When you use the money in retirement, you’ll pay taxes on the withdrawals at that time.
 This strategy works well if you expect your tax rate to be lower in retirement than it is today.